Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <img src="https://i.imgur.com/3lzN95E.png">
 <p>To change these you will have to use the right hex codes.
 You can find a color picker to hex code in <a href="https://www.w3schools.com/colors/colors_picker.asp">this page</a>.

-<h3>Last update: <b>07/01/2017</b></h3>
+<h3>Last update: <b>08/01/2017</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>tooltips.uc.js</b> -> You can now turn the tooltips dark using the same method described for the scrollbars, and then placing <b>tooltips.uc.js</b> (contained inside the "Scrollbars & tooltips dark theme" folder along with the scrollbars.uc.js file) inside the chrome folder.</li>
+  <li><b>UserChrome.css</b> -> Changed the default padding over the "save us" option on the context menu.
+For those using a custom OS theme, you may have to edit this padding so that it doesn't look "too flattened" or close to the border.</li>
 </ul>
 <h3>Pre-Last update: <b>06/01/2017</b></h3>
 <p>Files updated:</p>
 <ul>
-  <li><b>Usercontent.css</b> -> Fixed some bug with Ublock element picker overlay page being non-transparent.
-Also split the addons related theming on a different file, "addons.css", so that you don't have to re-link the dynamic URLs with each usercontent update.</li>
-  <li><b>Addons.css</b> -> Added an improved theming for <a href="https://addons.mozilla.org/es/firefox/addon/ublock-origin/">Ublock Origin</a> (it should now cover all things from it).
-Also added theming for <a href="https://addons.mozilla.org/es/firefox/addon/flash-video-downloader/">Flash Video Downloader</a> and for <a href="https://addons.mozilla.org/es/firefox/addon/video-downloadhelper/">Video Download Helper</a>.
+  <li><b>tooltips.uc.js</b> -> You can now turn the tooltips dark using the same method described for the scrollbars, and then placing <b>tooltips.uc.js</b> (contained inside the "Scrollbars & tooltips dark theme" folder along with the scrollbars.uc.js file) inside the chrome folder.</li>
 </ul>

 <h2>FAQ:</h2>